Ghoraghat Upazila: History

-Ghoraghat was established in the time of Bakhtlar Khilji (see Blochmanu's Contr., J.A.S,1873, p.
+Ghoraghat was established in the time of Muhammad bin Bakhtiyar Khalji (see Blochmanu's Contr., J.A.S,1873, p.
 215, Tabaqat-i-Nasiri, p.
 156, Ain-i-Akbari, Vol. II, p.
 135 and Vol. I, p.
 370).
 After the historical conquest of Nabadwip from Lakshman Sen in 1203 and the conquest of principal city Gaur, Ikhtiyar al-Dīn Muḥammad Khalji left the town of Devkot in 1206 to attack Tibet, leaving Ali Mardan Khalji in Ghoraghat.
 The old Musalman military outpost of Deocote or Devkot near Gangarampur was in this Sarkar.
 As soon as the Muslims had made themselves masters of Gaur, they established two frontier posts, one at Dumdumma, on the bank of river Punarbhaba and another at Ghoraghat.
 A mosque in Dumdumma bears an inscription recording that it was built by Zafar Khan Bahram Iztin in the reign of Kai Kaos Shah in the year 697 A.H.(1297 AD).

-Ghoraghat was one of the 19 sarkars of Bengal.
-Sarkar was the administrative unit in the Mughal Empire of India.
-Raja Todar Mal, the Finance Minister of the Mughal empire during Akbar's reign divided Bengal into 19 sarkars to make the revenue collection easier.
-Ghoraghat Sarkar comprised South Rangpur, South-East Dinajpur and North Bogra.
-It had 84 mahals in its territory.
-Later it became Chakla of Ghoraghat.The Sarkar produced much raw silk, revenue Rs.202,077.
+The Ain-i-Akbari lists Ghoraghat as one of the 19 sarkars of Bengal Subah, resulting from Raja Todar Mal's fiscal reorganisation of the province.
+Sarkar Ghoraghat comprised present-day southern Rangpur District, southeastern Dinajpur District, and northern Bogra District.
+It had 84 mahals in its territory, of which Irfan Habib was able to locate 24.
+The town of Ghoraghat was one of these; the Ain lists it as Balda Nuṣratābad, or "the town of Nuṣratābad" (Nuṣratābad was another name for Ghoraghat at the time).
+A second mahal, called Bari Ghorāghāṭ, comprised the rural district around the city.
+The Ain lists Balda Nuṣratābad with an assessed revenue of 336,445 dams and Bari Ghorāghāṭ with a revenue of 165,827 dams.

+Later it became Chakla of Ghoraghat.
+The Sarkar produced much raw silk, revenue Rs.202,077.

 After the battle of Patna, 982 A.H.(1574 AD), when Daud retired to Orissa, (Badaoni, p.
 184, Vol. II), his generals Kalapahar and Babu Mankli proceeded to Ghoraghat, (Badaoni, p.
 192).
 Akbar's general, Majnun Khan, died at Ghoraghat.

 Being the northern frontier district skirting Koch-Behar, numerous colonies of Afghan and Mughal chiefs were planted there under the feudal system, with large jagir lands under each.
 Bhim Narain, Rajah of Kuch Behar used to regularly pay tribute to the Emperor Shah Jahan, but that during the chaos which arose owing to Emperor's illness, and after the death of Sultan Shuja in February 1661 there was anarchy in the region.
 Bhim Narain became daring and refused to pay tribute and with a large force attacked Ghoraghat.
-In the same year (on 17th Rabiul-Awwal 1072 A.H) the Khan-i-Khinan (Muazzam Khan) set out from Khizapur (which has been identified to be a place close to Narayanganj) with war-vessels, for the conquest of Koch-Behar.
+In the same year (on 17th Rabiul-Awwal 1072 A.H) the Khan-i-Khinan (Muazzam Khan) set out from Khizrpur (which has been identified to be a place close to Narayanganj) with war-vessels, for the conquest of Koch-Behar.
 The Rajah (Bhim Narain) fled to Bhutan, his minister Bholanath fled to the Murang, and the Imperialists stormed Kuch-Behar town, and named it Alamgirnagar.

 Ghoraghat thana was established in 1895 and was turned into an upazila in 1984.